Medical Policy: 08.01.07

 Dermabrasion treatments may be considered medically necessary for the following indications:

-Surgical dermaplaning or carbon dioxide laser for removal of numerous (10 or more) superficial basal cell carcinoma lesions, actinic keratoses or other pre-malignant lesions when the following criteria are met:
+Dermabrasion using conventional method of controlled surgical scraping (dermaplaning) or carbon dioxide (CO2) laser for removal of superficial basal cell carcinoma lesions, actinic keratoses or other pre-malignant lesions when the following criteria are met:

 Dermabrasion for the treatment of active acne is considered not medically necessary, as this treatment is contraindicated in patients with active acne, as active stages of acne pose a greater risk of infection and may exacerbate skin inflammation.

 Chemical peels and dermabrasion would be considered cosmetic in nature and therefore not a contract benefit for the following indications, including but not limited to: